gallowayevan/workforceblog/source/_posts/psychologists_by_age_sex.md

 <li>Nearly a quarter of psychologists are 65 or older (compare this to physicians where only ~12% are 65 or older).</li>

 <li>60% of the psychologists who are 65 or older are male, but 70% of those younger than 65 are female.</li>

+<li>New entrants to the profession are predominantly women.
+Four out of five psychologists aged 45 or younger are female.</li>

 </ul>
 <div id='viewof-layout' class="control"></div>
 <div id='chart'></div>